How To Pack For A Scrapbook Retreat

 Cricut & Die-Cut Machines

 Should I bring my Cricut or Die Cut Machine to the scrapbook retreat?

 This is a question I hear often.
-The best way to approach this is first to contact your retreat host and see if they will have machines available for use.
+The best way to approach this is to contact your retreat host and see if they will have machines available.
 It’s common for them to be provided at retreats which is great for us; less we have to pack!